|

 Making

-the circle out of the square is about reversible transformations of
+a circle out of a square is about reversible transformations of the

-geometry (1D, straightedge).
-Yes, we can figure out the magic of Thoth
+geometry (1D, square, straightedge).
+Yes, we can figure out the

-Pythagorean pursuit in squaring of the circle must be relevant and
+pursuit in squaring of a circle must be relevant and useful.

-useful.
-Pythagoreans, then and now, apply math that describes the
+Pythagoreans, then and now, apply math that describes the operations

-operations of nature.
-Squaring of the circle is about energy
+of nature.
+Squaring of a circle is about energy and its meaning is

 We